minghui/Twitter-LDA/README.md

  * in the paper, nor used in the original papers.
 It's an implementation
  * based on the paper, where most of the work is done by qiming.diao.2010@smu.edu.sg.
  *
- * Feel free to contact the following people if you find any
+ * Feel free to contact me if you find any
  * problems in the package.
  *
  * minghui.qiu.2010@smu.edu.sg
+ * minghuiqiu@gmail.com
  *
  */